SpenceKonde/megaTinyCore/Installation.md

 # Installing megaTinyCore

 ## Supported IDE versions
 megaTinyCore requires a version of the IDE later than 1.6.3; - it may require a much more recent version of the IDE; this has not been tested.
 It has been tested with 1.8.9 and 1.8.13.
 Due to a regression in 1.8.15 megaTinyCore is not compatible with that IDE version.
-It bombs ouit because it says there's no version, when the version as specified in platform.txt has been confirmed to be entirely valid.
+It errors out because it says there's no version, when the version as specified in platform.txt has been confirmed to be entirely valid.

 ## Boards Manager Installation (now strongly recommended unless helping with core developoment)